iForgotMyPassword2/Markdown-Peer-and-Project-Eval/README.md

 In total, I think I did a lot of work and had a great work ethic, although I can see that I was quite distracted in class some days.
 Luckily, During the last few weeks, I worked much harder and was able to complete a lot of work in general.
 My main task was with the portfolio, which I worked extremely hard on, and focused most lessons to get it completed.
 However, in addition, I did help with other things, like the design and the research task.
 Unfortunately, I wasn't as involved in the programming as I would have liked to be, but Siddhant and Kai were more experienced, and therefore more suitable for the job, although I did help a little and learned a lot from the task.

+Testing:
+- unfortnately, while we weren't able to perform many tests, we were relatively lucky in the sense we were able to get a grasp of how the ev3 worked and how we had to move ahead with the project.
+This gave us a clear indication for how our pseudocode should be layed out.
+- ideally, the program should make the robot navigate the playfield, turning 45 degrees away if it finds an obstruction or the boundary.
+When it finds a block that it is required to pick, a function known as Pick_me will kickstart, causing the vehicle to push the block into its designated spot.
+This will then be repeated until all the blocks have been moved.
+- Furthermore, there will be troubleshooting functions that will allow the robot to get a sense for its environment, and make sure it is successfully able to navigate through the course with minimal distractions and an ability to recouperate if the function stops working